quickwit-oss/quickwit/docs/quickwit-cli.md

 *Description*

 Indexes a dataset consisting of newline-delimited JSON objects located at `input-path` or read from *stdin*.
-The data is appended to the target index specified by `index-uri` unless `overwrite` is passed. `input-path` can be a file or a directory.
-In the latter case, the directory is traversed recursively.
-Local and remote datasets are supported.
+The data is appended to the target index specified by `index-uri` unless `overwrite` is passed. `input-path` can be a file or another command output piped into stdin.
+Currently, only local datasets are supported.
 By default, the process uses 4 threads and 1 GiB of memory per thread.
 The `num-threads` and `heap-size` options customize those settings.

 *Synopsis*